Tayodele/tea_dsp/Readme.md

 # Tea Time SSL
-## My attempt at solid state logic and a general playground for my Audio Plugin Shenanigans
+## My attempt at solid state logic and a general playground for my audio plugin shenanigans

 ### **WARNING:** This Readme is much more like a journal, stream of consciousness type joint.
-I am not a relable author and possibly a bad friend.
+I am not a reliable author and possibly a bad friend.

 ### Specs
 * Originally Built In VS 2019 (Hence the VS Solutions)